Skip to content

 “I’ll call the boss,” sighed Sharon.
 “I was afraid this was going to happen.”

-Mark was not thrilled with the news but was glad to be forewarned.
+Mark was not thrilled with the news, but was glad to be forewarned.
 Fortunately, the next day, Air Force One landed precisely on time at Mexico City International.
 Unfortunately, Mexican President Antonio Diego y Calderon arrived twenty minutes late.
 Mark stayed on the plane while waiting for Diego’s arrival.
 As the limo pulled up, Sharon called Mark.
 President Diego got out of the car to applause and the door to Air Force One opened.

 “I’m glad you got here in good time,” Diego said, his smile not hiding the malice in his eyes.
 “I’m sorry I could not be here when you arrived.
 Pressing matters, you understand.”